synpixel/flashcast/README.md

 # Flashcast

-simple library for bullets and such made for Roblox
+simple library for bullets made for Roblox

 ## Installation